AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_control.md

     WAITPOSE standby

 When used, a pose of the specified name (e.g. 'POSE standby') should be present in all sitter menus.
-If you don't want the WAITPOSE showing in the menu then you can place it in a MENU that has no corresponding TOMENU in the AVpos notecard, as described [here](avsitterplus_sequence.html#hiding-poses).
+If you don't want the WAITPOSE showing in the menu then you can place it in a MENU that has no corresponding TOMENU in the AVP_Positions notecard, as described [here](avsitterplus_sequence.html#hiding-poses).

 **DOMPOSE** - optional POSE to play when an avatar chooses the 'D' role.
 Only applicable when using ONSIT ASK. e.g.